triplev06/GothamAI/README.md

 ## 🎬 DEMO SCRIPT (5 MINUTES)

 **[0:00 - 0:30] Introduction**
-*"Digital Whisperer AI is a multi-modal AI assistant featuring three distinct personalities from the Batman universe, each with unique voices, visual themes, and analysis styles."*
+*"Gotham AI is a multi-modal AI assistant featuring three distinct personalities from the Batman universe, each with unique voices, visual themes, and analysis styles."*

 **[0:30 - 1:00] Biometric Auth**
 - Demonstrate face + voice authentication